facebookarchive/origami/_documentation/index.md

   </li>
   <li>**Patch Library** <span class="key modifier inline">&#8984;</span><span class="key letter inline">&#9166;</span>
     <br>
-    The library lets you quickly find and add a patch.
+    The Library is where you can find and add patches.
+You can add patches even faster using the Origami [keyboard shortcuts](workflow/KeyboardShortcuts.html).
   </li>
   </ul>

   A good way to organize your windows is **Window > Resize to Thirds** <span class="key modifier inline">&#8984;</span><span class="key modifier inline">&#8997;</span><span class="key modifier inline">&#8963;</span><span class="key letter inline">0</span> to dock your Editor to the left and Viewer to the right, and only bring up the Inspector/Library when you need them.

 ## Patches
   Patches are the building blocks of Origami.
 They are used to capture interactions, compute logic, and draw to the viewer.
-Each patch passes and receives information to other patches via its ports and cables.
+Patches can talk to other patches using cables attached to their ports.
 You can add patches from the Patch Library <span class="key modifier inline">&#8984;</span><span class="key letter inline">&#9166;</span>.

   <div class="patch-block">
     <div class="patch processor">